 If you’re looking for tents for camping with the family at campsites with an electrical hook up, all of these tents come with an e-port to allow extension cord access.
 You can bring power into your tent for lighting or charging any electronic gadgets you’ve brought with you.

-The best 6-person tent in our review is the Coleman Elite WeatherMaster 6-Person Tent, thanks to its smart design, affordable price and good weatherproofing.
+The best 6 person camping tent in our review is the Coleman Elite WeatherMaster 6-Person Tent, thanks to its smart design, affordable price and good weatherproofing.